ldeguzman-ai/All-MCP-Chat/README.md

 ## How it works

-- There is **no All MCPs tab**.
-Choose one MCP, then chat.
-Tabs are alphabetical, with a green or gray connection dot.
+- Choose one MCP, then chat.
-- Dark mode is the default.
-Use the Light / Dark toggle anytime.
+- MCPs have a green or gray connection dot.
 - Chat remembers the **last 10 user prompts** (plus replies) for the **selected tab**, in this browser session only.
 Refresh starts a new conversation.
 - Factual questions trigger MCP tools.
 The model searches, then retrieves the primary page, record, thread, or document before answering.
 - Source pages used in the answer appear as **1–2 clickable markdown links** in the reply (and optional source chips).